abinit/abinit/doc/tutorial/eph4isotc.md

 # Superconducting properties within the isotropic Eliashberg formalism

-This tutorial explains how to compute electron-induced phonon linewidths in metals and how to use the McMillan equation to estimate the superconducting critical temperature $T_c$ within the isotropic Eliashberg formalism.
+This tutorial explains how to compute phonon linewidths in metals due to the interaction with electrons and how to use the McMillan equation to estimate the (conventional) superconducting critical temperature $T_c$ within the isotropic Eliashberg formalism.
 We start by presenting the basic equations implemented in the code and the connection with the ABINIT variables.
 Then we discuss how to run isotropic $T_c$-calculations and how to perform typical convergence studies using hexagonal $MgB_2$ as example.
+For a more complete theoretical introduction see [[cite:Giustino2017]] and references therein.

 It is assumed the user has already completed the two tutorials [RF1](rf1) and [RF2](rf2), and that he/she is familiar with the calculation of ground state and vibrational properties in metals.